-When you come from a family with three brothers who are 7-feet-tall and have all played in the NBA, that kind of thing comes with the territory.
+When you come from a family with three brothers who are seven feet tall and have all played in the NBA, that kind of thing comes with the territory.

 One night during my rookie year with the Hornets, my oldest brother Luke came down to Charlotte to watch Tyler and me play.
 In a restaurant the night before the game, a little girl came running up with a pen and paper asking for an autograph.
 I had only been in Charlotte for a few months but Tyler had started for the Tar Heels when they won a National Championship a few years before.
 She looked at the three of us and handed the paper to Tyler.
 He smiled, signed it and slapped me on the back, “This is still my state.”

 That’s what you have to get used to when you’re the youngest sibling.

 Once the youngest, always the youngest.
 As the baby of the family, I grew up having to scrap and claw for attention.
 Bending the rules, finding the loopholes.
 My parents have always said that if the three of us walked into a room, Luke, who’s a businessman now, would introduce himself to everyone in the room.
 Tyler would be off the the corner because he’s the quieter, more thoughtful one.
 And I would be trying to pull a prank on every person in the room.
 That’s the job of the youngest sibling, or at least it was for me.